 The cost is next to nothing and you'll need only three things: witnesses, your identification, and the love of your life.

 How simple does that sound?

 If you really want to limit your guest list and dramatically reduce your costs, plan a destination wedding.

-As The Knot explains, you can build a honeymoon right into the wedding if you get married on the beach and stay for a week's romantic vacation.
+You can create a honeymoon around the wedding and stay for a vacation.

-Vet your nearest and dearest to see who would be willing to take a flight, rent their own room, and then some.
-(Do keep in mind that some couples opt to pay for their guests' accommodations, group activities, meals, and transportation, according to GroupTravel.)
+Ask your nearest and dearest who would be willing to take a flight, rent their own room, and then some.

-The bill is on them, the all-inclusive planning is on your venue, and you can relax while someone else deals with the details.
+The bill can be on them, the all-inclusive planning is on your venue, and you can relax while someone else deals with the details.

 All you need to do is show up in your breezy duds and say, "I do.
 Now, where's my margarita?"